ashamis/ashamis.github.io/_pages/about.md

 Apple
 --------
-I was a staff software engineering working on distributed storage at Apple.
-I was a tech lead for Apple's internal S3-compliant, multi-exabyte, Object Store and Disaggregate block storage teams.
+I was a staff software engineer and tech lead working on distributed storage at Apple.
+I provided technical leadership for Apple's internal S3-compliant, multi-exabyte, Object Store and Disaggregate block storage teams.

 Microsoft Research
 --------